Eigenstates and spectral projection for quantized baker's map: Main results

-For the second eigenvector application, we consider random band-limited waves (linear combinations) of eigenvectors corresponding to eigenvalues in a shrinking interval.
+For the second eigenvector application, we consider random quasimodes, here meaning random linear combinations of eigenvectors corresponding to eigenvalues in a small spectral window.
 For example, one can take a shrinking interval $[\theta,\theta+o(1)]$ which limits to the single point $\theta$, although in general the interval does not need to be fixed around a specific $\theta$.
-The following properties are consequences of the {pointwise} estimates in Theorem~\ref{thm:Pmat} (or \eqref{eqn:P-diag} and \eqref{eqn:P-offdiag}).
-The spectral projection matrix $P_{I(N)}$ is the covariance matrix (up to scaling) of the random band-limited wave, and the asymptotics in Theorem~\ref{thm:Pmat} are enough to conclude several statistical properties of these waves.
+The following properties are consequences of the {pointwise} estimates in Theorem~\ref{thm:Pmat}.
+The spectral projection matrix $P_{I(N)}$ is the covariance matrix (up to scaling) of the random state, and the asymptotics in Theorem~\ref{thm:Pmat} are enough to conclude several statistical properties of these states.

+For use below, we recall a standard complex Gaussian random variable $g\sim N_\C(0,1)$ is one whose real and imaginary parts are described by independent real $N(0,1/2)$ Gaussian random variables.
+We also recall that a sequence of probability measures $(\nu_N)_{N}$ on $\R$ or $\C$ is said to converge weakly to a limiting probability measure $\nu_\infty$ if $\E_{\nu_N}f\to \E_{\nu_\infty} f$ as $N\to\infty$ for all bounded continuous $f$.
+For a sequence of \emph{random} probability measures $(\mu_N)_N$, the sequence $(\mu_N)_N$ is said to converge weakly in probability to a non-random measure $\mu$ if for any bounded continuous $f$ and any $\varepsilon>0$,